A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Introduction

-Flexible machine learning modeling techniques can help relax the parametric assumptions and improve variable selection results.
-Ishwaran et al.\citep{ishwaran2010high} derived the distribution of the minimal depth of a maximal subtree, which measures the predictiveness of a variable in a survival tree, and used it for high-dimensional variable selection using random survival forests.
-Lagani et al.\citep{lagani2010structure} proposed an algorithm based on the theory of Bayesian networks and the Markov blanket for variable selection suitable for high-dimensional and right-censored survival data.
+Flexible machine learning modeling techniques can help relax the parametric assumptions and improve variable selection results. \cite{ishwaran2010high} derived the distribution of the minimal depth of a maximal subtree, which measures the predictiveness of a variable in a survival tree, and used it for high-dimensional variable selection using random survival forests. \cite{lagani2010structure} proposed an algorithm based on the theory of Bayesian networks and the Markov blanket for variable selection suitable for high-dimensional and right-censored survival data.
 However, neither of these two machine learning based methods accommodates clustered survival observations.

-In this work, we describe ways in which riAFT-BART can be used to (i) detect and estimate the treatment effect heterogeneity, and to (ii) select important predictors in the presence of missing data with clustered survival observations.
+In this work, we describe ways in which riAFT-BART can be used to (i) estimate the treatment effect heterogeneity, and to (ii) select important predictors in the presence of missing data with clustered survival observations.
 The rest of the paper is organized as follows.
 Section~\ref{sec:TEH} describes the use of riAFT-BART for estimating individual survival treatment effects and exploring subgroups who may experience enhanced or reduced treatment effect than population average treatment effect.
 Section~\ref{sec:VS} proposes a variable selection method using riAFT-BART when covariates are subject to missing data.
 In Section~\ref{sec:sim}, we conduct an expansive simulation to assess the practical operating characteristics of riAFT-BART in estimating treatment effect heterogeneity and performing variable selection.
 Section~\ref{sec:application} illustrates the methods using a COVID-19 dataset drawn from the Mount Sinai Medical Center, and Section~\ref{sec:discussion} provides a discussion.